pwsdc/pwsdc.github.io/content/posts/2024-11-12-eleventh-fall-meeting.md

 These are files that exist in your working directory but are not being tracked by Git.
 They have not been added to the staging area and will not be included in commits unless explicitly added.
 You can use a ```.gitignore``` file to specify patterns for files that Git should ignore, preventing them from being tracked.

 ## Tracked Files
-Tracked files are files that Git is monitoring.
-They can be in one of the following stages: modified, staged, and committed.
+Tracked files are files that Git is monitoring and are already a part of the commit history.
+They can be in one of the following stages: modified, unmodified, staged, and committed.

 ### Modified
 The file has been changed in the working directory since the last commit, but those changes have not yet been staged for the next commit.

+### Unmodified
+The file has not been modified, meaning that the tracked file is the same as it is in the most recent commit.

 ### Staged
 The file has been modified and the changes have been added to the staging area (using ```git add```).
 It is ready to be included in the next commit.